vovapolu/ensime.github.io/editors/emacs/userguide.md

 Place your cursor over the local val whose value you'd like to inline.
 Type `C-c C-r i` and follow the minibuffer instructions.

-## Navigating

-Most things in the inspector are hyper-linked.
-You can click these links with the mouse or position your cursor over them and press ENTER.
-A history is kept of all the pages you view in the inspector.
-Go back in this history by typing `,` and forward by typing `.`.

 ### Documentation browsing

 Type `C-c C-v d` to browse a symbol's Javadocs / Scaladocs in your browser.